brasey/deploy-docker-openvpn/README.md

 Note that the CA setup phase can take a long time.
 Be patient.

+### Create DNS A record
+However you manage your DNS, go add an A record.
+Make the FQDN you chose point to the IP address of your EC2 instance.

 ### Client setup
 Client configs for each of the clients you defined will be on your EC2 instance.
 Retrieve them
 ```shell